sonujose/firebase-app/README.md

 ```
 5) Add your firebase credentials
 ```
-Install firebase on your machine. please follow firebase official documentation, need to create a project on firebase console Go to public\firebaseAuth.js , replace the content with your credentials
+Install firebase on your machine. please follow firebase official documentation Create a project on firebase console
+Go to public\firebaseAuth.js , replace the content with your credentials
 ```
 6) Run the server [point to root directory]